 The EOC is only activated and staffed for large-scale emergency incidents.
 Smaller-scale incidents are handled directly by the appropriate response agency.
 When activated, the EOC is staffed from various city departments and lead by the EOC Director, Menifee’s City Manager or designee.
 Menifee’s EOC is organized per the National Incident Management System, California’s Standardized Emergency Management System, and Incident Command System (ICS) guidelines.

 There are multiple plans that ensure the safety of our residents.
 Below are a few examples of our plans pertaining to Emergency Management.
-If you have any questions, comments or suggestions with regards to the City's EOP or LHMP, please email email@example.com.
+If you have any questions, comments or suggestions with regards to the City's EOP or LHMP, please email Vanessa Barrera at firstname.lastname@example.org.

 The City of Menifee has an active Community Emergency Response Team (CERT).
-To learn more about our CERT program including CERT recorded presentations, please visit our CERT Page.
+To learn more about our CERT program including CERT recorded presentations and trainings, please visit our CERT Page.

 For more information on Emergency Management, please contact: